-107 THE UNITED STATES AND THE NORTH
+107 THE UNITED STATES AND THE NORTH AMERICAN INDIANS

-AMERICAN INDIANS

-History of the North American Indian from first contact through conquest and reservation life to the present; examination of modern Indian communities, including red power, urban life and current problems, including material on traditional Indian culture.
-(Also listed as History 107.)
+History of the North American Indian from first contact through conquest and reservation life to the present; examination of modem Indian communities, including red power, urban life and current problems, including material on traditional Indian culture.
+This course is also offered as HIST 107.